xanedarel/scripts/virtualisation/README.md

 ```
 > Replace <$user> with your user account, ex: usermod -aG input elise

-set up vfio gpu drivers is the next step before creating the vm:

 ## Setting up vfio pci ids with vfio-assisted-config.sh

+set up vfio gpu drivers is the next step before creating the VM:

 Use the script (needs root priviledges to edit system configuration files and generate the initramfs)

 Done :)